evidentlyai/evidently/docs/book/README.md

 ## Tests suites

 Tests verify whether computed metrics satisfy defined conditions.
-Each test in a suite returns a pass or fail result.
+Each Test in a suite returns a pass or fail result.

 This interface helps automate your evaluations for regression testing, checks during CI/CD, or validation steps in data pipelines.

 ![](.gitbook/assets/main/tests.gif)